iagotd/edge-chain/README.md

 To see the project documentation click [here](http://castor.det.uvigo.es:8080/xmlui/handle/123456789/345?locale-attribute=en).

+I would advise to read the [disclaimer] (https://github.com/iagotd/edge-chain/blob/master/README.md#exclamation-disclaimers) section before reading/using the code.

 ## :hammer_and_wrench: Technologies
 - The smart contract language utilized was [Solidity](https://solidity.readthedocs.io/en/v0.6.2/) with Solc as Solidity compiler.
 - The IoT client was developed using [Java 11] (https://docs.oracle.com/en/java/javase/11/).